mozilla/pkipolicy/rootstore/policy.md

 #### 5.3.2 Publicly Disclosed and Audited ####

+The operator of a CA certificate trusted in Mozilla’s CA Certificate Program MUST publicly disclose in the CCADB all CA certificates they issue that chain up to that CA certificate trusted in Mozilla’s CA Certificate Program.
+This applies to all CA certificates, including those that share the same key pair whether they are self-signed, doppelgänger, reissued, cross-signed, or other roots.
+The CA with a certificate included in Mozilla’s root program MUST disclose this such CA certificate within a week of certificate creation, and before any such CA is allowed to issue certificates.
+Technically constrained CA certificates that were exempt from disclosure in previous versions of this policy MUST be disclosed in the CCADB prior to 1-July-2021.

 We recognize that technically constraining intermediate certificates as described above may not be practical in some cases.
-All certificates that are capable of being used to issue new certificates, that are not technically constrained, and that directly or transitively chain to a certificate included in Mozilla’s root program:

-* MUST be audited in accordance with Mozilla’s Root Store Policy.
+All certificates that are capable of being used to issue new certificates, that are not technically constrained, and that directly or transitively chain to a certificate included in Mozilla’s root program MUST be audited in accordance with Mozilla’s Root Store Policy.
 If the CA has a currently valid audit report at the time of creation of the certificate, then the new certificate MUST appear on the CA's next periodic audit reports.
-* MUST be publicly disclosed in the CCADB by the CA that has their certificate included in Mozilla’s root program.
-The CA with a certificate included in Mozilla’s root program MUST disclose this information within a week of certificate creation, and before any such subordinate CA is allowed to issue certificates.
-All disclosure MUST be made freely available and without additional requirements, including, but not limited to, registration, legal agreements, or restrictions on redistribution of the certificates in whole or in part.

 ## 6. Revocation ##